 Under this condition DCI waits until the number of WRITE, REWRITE, AND DELETE operations are equal to the value <n> before issuing a COMMIT WORK statement.
-This rules is applied just if the file is open in "output" or "exclusive" mode.
+This rule is applied only when the file is opened in "output" or "exclusive" mode.